-- Membership fees - Per diem subsistence rates - Living expenses (e.g. rent, food and phone) - Awardees must adhere to institutional guidelines in relation to eligible direct research expenses at all times. - The Higher Education Institution must ensure proper financial management of the award and accountability for the use of public funds.
+- Membership fees - Per diem subsistence rates - Living expenses (e.g. rent, food and phone) - Awardees must adhere to institutional guidelines, including rules of procurement, in relation to eligible direct research expenses at all times. - The Higher Education Institution must ensure proper financial management of the award and accountability for the use of public funds.
 The Higher Education Institution should also ensure that all unspent funds are returned to the Council at the end of the funding term.
-The Council's rules on eligible expenses must be followed, when different from Institutional Rules.

-Additional note: Every effort must be made to ensure that travel, where used, is economical.
+The Council's rules on eligible expenses must be followed, when different from Institutional Rules. - Every effort must be made to ensure that travel, where used, is economical.
 Requests must take regard of institutional norms and civil service rates must be used.

-12 A maximum limit of €1,000 for computers or laptops applies unless required for high-performance computing.
+&lt;sup>14 A maximum limit of €1,000 for computers or laptops applies unless required for high-performance computing.
+Only one computer or laptop can be purchased during the award and this purchase must occur during the first six months of the award.

-13 Only reasonable and vouched subsistence and travel expenses for travel directly related to the scholarship are permissible.
+&lt;sup>15 Only reasonable and vouched subsistence and travel expenses for travel directly related to the scholarship are permissible.

-14 Incentives (such as cash or gift vouchers) for participation are not considered eligible costs.
+&lt;sup>16 Incentives (such as cash or gift vouchers) for participation are not considered eligible costs.